MinightDev/Autoshorts/README.md

   <img src="https://cdn.discordapp.com/attachments/1050165602813231174/1234494568733478982/watermark.png?ex=66455f68&is=66440de8&hm=232a3cf28e2641ce4544ac2774c27258cfcfb3f6701b06a1b6be3b9722dad374&" alt="Autoshorts logo" width="400">
 </p>

-Autoshorts AI is an innovative tool that transforms long videos into engaging viral shorts using the power of artificial intelligence.
+- Autoshorts AI transforms long videos into engaging viral shorts using the power of artificial intelligence.
+It analyzes video content, identifying key topics or moments likely to interest viewers.
+It then automatically generates shorts based on these topics. with effects, animations, captions, face tracking, background music, virality scores, and much more.

-With Autoshorts, you can effortlessly create captivating short clips from your videos, perfect for sharing on social media platforms and captivating your audience.
-Autoshorts work on all videos.
-Such as: podcasts, interviews, educational videos, product reviews, etc.
+- Autoshorts works on all types of videos, such as podcasts, interviews, educational videos, product reviews, twitch videos, etc.

 ## 📋 Table of Contents
 - [Features](#features)